omniti-labs/mimeo/README.md

 mimeo
 =====

 mimeo is an extension that provides specialized replication between PostgreSQL instances.
-It currently provides snapshot (whole table copy), incremental (insert-only based on an incrementing value like timestamp, serial, etc), and DML (inserts, updates and deletes).
+It currently provides snapshot (whole table copy), incremental (based on an incrementing value like timestamp, serial (coming soon), etc), and DML (inserts, updates and deletes).

 It currently requires the pg_jobmon (see my other repositories) extension to log all replication activity.
 May see about making this optional in the future, but I would hope that anyone using a replication scheme like this would want it logged in detail!